Madison Woolley Goes Full Smokeshow In A Tiny Black Bikini At The Beach

 Madison Woolley returned to her Instagram account today to tantalize her 585,000 followers with another look at her incredibly toned figure.
 In the post, The model and entrepreneur looked like a total smokeshow at the beach in a black bikini that perfectly suited her fit physique.

-In the first snapshot, Madison was seen enjoying the warm sunshine, dressed in her sexy two-piece swimsuit.
+In the first snapshot, Madison was seen enjoying the warm sunshine while dressed in her sexy two-piece swimsuit.
 She was snapped from the thighs up, giving a good look at her hourglass figure.
 The low-angle shot showed the babe posing in the middle of the frame with her thighs parted.
-She raised her left hand while her right arm stayed on her side as she looked down at the lens.
+She raised her left hand while her right arm stayed at her side as she looked down at the lens.

-The second picture featured the bombshell in a similar stance.
-This time, her hand touched her forehead, which also shaded some parts of her face.
-The view behind her was beautiful, featuring the turquoise blue water coming up to shore, fine white sand, and the bright blue sky.
-Despite the scenic view, many viewers were mesmerized by Madison’s beauty.

-She wore a pair of scanty bottoms, boasting a low-cut waistline that gave more attention to her toned midsection.
+She wore a pair of scanty bottoms boasting a low-cut waistline that gave more attention to her toned midsection.
 The thin straps were tied on the sides of her hips, highlighting her flat tummy and abs.
 The high-cut design also left plenty of skin exposed.

 Madison sported a pair of twisted hoop earrings and a bangle with her beach attire.
 She parted her blond locks in the center and tucked some sections behind her ears.
 The strands were mostly straight, with some waves at the ends.